The Speakers’ Forum & Radical Cinema occupy a corner of the field, opposite the GG Charity stall.

-This year there’s a Workshop Tent, Women’s Tent and Queer Dome, Radical Parenting, Travellerspace, Exhibition of Resistance, Pedal Power demos, Cal’s Garden and South West Against Nuclear (SWAN).
+There’s a Workshop Tent, Women’s Tent and Queer Dome, Travellerspace, Resistance!
+Exhibition, Pedal Power demos, Cal’s Garden and South West Against Nuclear (SWAN).
 Tat 4 Tibet’s general store is here.
-The Speakers’ Forum sits on the corner opposite the Green Gathering Charity stall and Crock ‘n’ Rock crockery hire.

 Every day is jam packed with discussions and workshops, with up to six sessions happening at once.
 The evenings are owned by the solar-powered Radical Wales DIY open mic stage: come along, have a go!